Beckn-One/DEG/docs/implementation-guides/v2/P2P_Trading/P2P_Trading_implementation_guide_DRAFT.md

 > BPPs are NOT aggregators.
 Any CPO that has implemented a Beckn Protocol endpoint is a BPP.
 > For all sense and purposes, CPOs are essentially BPPs and eMSPs are essentially BAPs.

-# 6. End-to-End Walkthrough
+# 6. Mechanics of a P2P energy transaction flow

 This walkthrough demonstrates a complete P2P energy trading transaction: a consumer purchases 10 kWh of solar energy from a producer for grid injection delivery.

 **Scenario**: Consumer (BAP: `bap.energy-consumer.com`) buys 10 kWh from Producer (BPP: `bpp.energy-provider.com`) on Oct 4, 2024, 10:00 AM - 6:00 PM.
 Source meter: `100200300`, Target meter: `98765456`.
 Transaction ID: `txn-energy-001`.